rust-lang/book/src/ch13-00-functional-features.md

 `Some(self.count)` to produce the next value.
 If we're at six or more, iteration is over, so we return `None`.

+The iterator trait specifies that when an iterator returns `None`, that indicates iteration is finished.
+The trait does not mandate anything about the behavior an iterator must have if the `next` method is called again after having returned one `None` value.
+In this case, every time we call `next` after getting the first `None` value will still return `None`, but the internal `count` field will continue to be incremented by one each time.
+If we call `next` as many times as the maximum value a `u32` value can hold, `count` will oveflow (which will `panic!` in debug mode and wrap in release mode).
+Other iterator implementations choose to start iterating again.
+If you need to be sure to have an iterator that will always return `None` on subsequent calls to the `next` method after the first `None` value is returned, you can use the `fuse` method to create an iterator with that characteristic out of any other iterator.

 Once we've implemented the `Iterator` trait, we have an iterator!
 We can use the iterator functionality that our `Counter` struct now has by calling the `next` method on it repeatedly: